smurfix/jinja2/docs/api.rst

     environment.filters['datetimeformat'] = datetimeformat

-Inside the template it can then be used as follows:
+Inside the template it can be used as follows:

 .. sourcecode:: jinja